Should You Use Nootropics to Get a Mental Edge?

 But not every nootropic works like this.
 The more desirable type of nootropic in the long term is always going to be the one that encourages general brain health and supports the natural function of the brain.
 Very often, these are the natural ingredients that you can find in your diet anyway.

 For example, if you consume more omega 3 fatty acids, then this can improve something called ‘cell membrane permeability’.
 This effectively makes it much easier for nutrients, neurotransmitters and electrical impulses to pass through the wall of the brain cell, thereby speeding up communication across the brain!

 Another type of nootropic to look out for is the type that can help to prevent conditions associated with brain aging.
 For example, any antioxidant can protect the brain from damage from free radicals and thereby prevent the formation of tumors.

 Other types of nootropics will even be able to encourage increased brain plasticity.
-These work by stimulating production of something called BDNF (Brain Derived Neurotrophic Factor).
-This in turn means that new connections are more likely to form in the brain.
-While it won’t change the way you feel, it can change the way that your brain learns and adapts and this can have amazing positive effects on your cognition and brain power!
+These work by stimulating the production of something called BDNF (Brain-Derived Neurotrophic Factor).
+This, in turn, means that new connections are more likely to form in the brain.
+While it won’t change the way you feel, it can change the way that your brain learns and adapts and this can have amazing positive effects on your cognition and brainpower!